 • First minister Carwyn Jones pledged a “summer conversation” with the people of Wales to get their ideas ahead of next year’s elections.

 • David Cameron accepted in principle an invitation to address the Senedd.

 Quote of the Week

 “Absolute madness and mayhem.”

 SDLP Councillor Nicola Mallon’s description of this week’s violence across Northern IrelandLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.